Book a call

 Whether you’re writing a letter to Santa, a potential client, or a politician, the communication strategy is the same…

-Santa’s got a lot on his plate—but with a little charm, creativity, and strategy, your letter will be one that makes him smile and might just get you the item you’ve been wishing for.
+Santa’s got a lot on his cookie plate, but with a little charm, creativity, and strategy, your letter will be one that makes him smile and might just get you the something you’ve been wishing for.

 Now, what’s on your wish list this year? 🎄